jiuka/checkmk_crl_url/README.md

-# Checkmk extension for Phion-MIB
+# Checkmk extension for CRL URLs

-Checks based on the Phion-MIB for the Barracuda CloudGen Firewall.
+Checks the validity and freshness of a CRL.

 ![build](https://github.com/jiuka/checkmk_phion/workflows/build/badge.svg)
 ![flake8](https://github.com/jiuka/checkmk_phion/workflows/Lint/badge.svg?branch=master)

 Description

+Fetches a CRL by http(s) and ensures its neither from the future not expires to soon.